Does transparency make the work too easy for students?

 We welcome your participation!
 There are several ways to get involved:

-- Organize a group of faculty/instructors from your institution who share a common institutional goal, and join TILT Higher Ed as a team.
+- Organize a group of instructors/staff from your institution who share a common institutional goal, and implement TILT as a team to pursue that goal.
+Gather data on the impact of your work.

 - Send your own examples and suggestions that you'd like to share on the TILT website to wink@tilthighered.com

-- Inquire about joining our team of researchers if you'd like to help us study the data we are gathering, and contribute to co-publications.
+- Inquire about joining the TILT Research Team if you'd like to help us study the data we are gathering, and contribute to co-publications (wink@tilthighered.com).

-- Arrange a workshop for your institution, consortium, or conference.
+- Arrange a workshop, training, or professional development day for your institution, consortium, or conference.
+(TILT Professional Development Opportunities)

-- Please contact Mary-Ann Winkelmes (wink@tilthighered.com) with additional questions or suggestions.
+- Please contact Mary-Ann Winkelmes (wink@tilthighered.com) with additional questions and suggestions.